 5. Why now?

 Because time is running out, especially on USS pensions.
-The cuts that employers are ramming through will come in from April 2022, with changes being baked in essentially from next February.
-In our negotiations over the summer, we’ve been trying desperately to come up with a more acceptable solution, but employers haven’t been negotiating in good faith.
+The cuts that employers are ramming through will come in from April 2022, with changes being baked in essentially from the end of February.
+That means we’ve got just a few precious weeks to change our employers’ minds.
+UCU has presented the employers with an alternative set of plans, which would stop staff benefits being cut.
+So far, though, the employers aren’t even considering them in good faith.
+Instead of working with us to avert this crisis, they’re busy threatening staff with draconian strike-breaking measures (see below).
 There’s still time to find a way out of this, if they come back to the table; but they’re hoping they can wait it out until it’s too late.

 6. What is UCU asking for?

 On pensions, our demand for employers is simple: take these cuts off the table, and negotiate a better solution to a valuation we all know is worthless.
+We’ve laid out a set of plans to sort things out in the short-term, and we want employers to take those seriously, instead of ignoring them yet again.
 We’re also calling for USS to undertake a new valuation as soon as possible.

 On the Four Fights, UCU is demanding: